theguega/neural-mpc/docs/main.typ

 == Time Series Models

-To leverage the temporal structure of our system, we also employed sequential architectures.
-Unlike the flat models, these architectures maintain a history of past inputs and outputs to predict the current torque @PonKumar2018.
+To investigate whether historical context improves control fidelity, we evaluated architectures designed to capture temporal dependencies.

+=== Sliding Window MLP

+We implemented Sliding Window variants with the same depth and width parameters as our custom MLP.
+These variants receive a concatenated history of the past W state observations as input, where we set $W=5$.
+This explicitly injects short-term memory into the network to test if providing temporal history can improve predictions.

 === Recurrent Neural Networks (RNNs)

-We evaluated both Long Short-Term Memory (LSTM) and Gated Recurrent Units (GRU) networks.
+We evaluated Gated Recurrent Units (GRU) networks.
 These models maintain a hidden state $h_t$​ that summarizes the history of the episode up to time $t-1$.
-For all the recurrent models, the final hidden state was passed through a linear output layer to produce the predicted torque $pi_theta(X)$.
+The final hidden state is then passed through a linear output layer to produce the predicted torque $pi_theta(X)$.
 Here again, we varied the number of hidden units per layer and the number of layers.

 $
   h_t = "RNN"(x_t, h_(t-1)), quad pi_theta(X) = "Linear"(h_t)